 Check the CDC’s immunization schedule for a full list of recommended vaccinations to help ensure your child is up to date.

 Remember, appointments with your pediatrician are essential to help maintain your child’s health, especially for those 2 years and younger to ensure they are protected from vaccine preventable diseases, plus the development of infants changes rapidly.
-Early identification of concerns helps connect your child with the resources needed.
-With extra precautions in place, it may help you feel safe while helping to protect your child.
+Early identification of concerns helps connect your child with the resources needed to help ensure a successful transition back to school.